ashleychontos/pySYD/docs/quickstart.rst

 .. important::

-    Time and frequency **must** be in the specified units (days and muHz) in order for the pipeline to properly process the data and provide reliable results.
-If you are unsure about any of them, we recommend providing the time series data *only* to let ``pySYD`` calculate the power spectrum for you.
+    Time and frequency **must** be in the specified units (days and muHz) in order for the pipeline to properly process the data and provide reliable results. ***If you are unsure about this, we recommend providing the time series data *only* to let ``pySYD`` calculate the power spectrum for you.***

 ``pySYD`` summary